nohavy/nuxeo-vagrant/docker/README.md

 ## Install

 Use `make deploy` to build and run the instance on the port 9999 by default.
 To override the port use `make deploy PORT=8885`.

+> To check if the port is being used use the command ` lsof -Pi :PORT -sTCP:LISTEN -t` if it has value, then is used.